Course Request Process

 Course Request Process - Incoming Freshmen

-Course Selection Nights (Grade 8 - Incoming Freshmen).
-In January, incoming freshman students attend Course Selection Night to learn more about electives, summer school options, and course requirements.
+Incoming Freshmen Course Request Nights.
+In January, incoming freshman students attend Course Request Night to learn more about electives, summer school options, and course requirements.
 Counselors provide an overview of the course request process, and incoming students make their course requests for freshman year using an online form.
-Prior to this event, students should discuss their course requests with a parent/guardian and mark these selections on the Course Request Worksheet for Incoming Freshmen.
-Course requests will be entered online at Course Selection Night.
+Prior to this event, students should discuss their course requests with a parent/guardian and mark these requests on the Course Request Worksheet for Incoming Freshmen.
+Course requests will be entered online at Course Request Night.
 Although course requests are prioritized, ETHS cannot guarantee that students will receive their requested courses.
-For more information visit the Course Selection Night page.
+For more information visit the Course Request Night page.

 Summer School Course Registration.
 Starting in January, registration for Summer School is open to all students.
 Visit the Summer School section of the website for details about Summer School deadlines and the registration process.